loganmeetsworld/buzz/devops-101.md

+### kernel
+Like the nucleus of a computer program.
+It controls everything that occurs in the system.

 ### filesystem
 A filesystem is the street grid of your hard drive.
 It’s a map of addresses to where data is located on your drive.
 Your operating system uses the filesystem to store data on the drive. - Ops School